Scheer makes play for reworked federation in bid to thwart rise of Bloc - Energeticcity.ca

 “Sadly the wisdom of our first prime minister is lost on our current one,” Scheer said.

-He repeated his pledge to work with all the provinces on a new interprovincial trade deal, and added to it by announcing he’ll convene all of the premiers to get started on a new agreement within his first 100 days in office.
+He repeated his pledge to work on a new interprovincial trade deal, and added to it by announcing he’ll convene all of the premiers to get started on it within his first 100 days in office.

-The existing deal doesn’t go far enough to ease the barriers to trade from one province to another, he said.
+The existing deal doesn’t go far enough to ease the barriers to trade, he said.

 “When you talk to different manufacturers and producers of all different types of products, there are still many different hurdles,” he said.